Emily Eavis gives update on when to expect Glastonbury 2024 line-up and headliner status

 Last November, it was reported that Madonna was set to fill the legends slot; however, Eavis quickly dispelled the rumours, calling them “untrue”.

-Though tickets for Glastonbury are currently sold out, a resale normally takes place towards the end of April.
-The festival has shared a warning about “bogus” ticket sellers and touts ahead of the resale, which has been planned for spring.
-Keep an eye out for ticket information and further lineup information here.
+Though tickets for Glastonbury are currently sold out, a re-sale normally takes place towards the end of April.
+The festival has shared a warning about “bogus” ticket sellers and touts ahead of the re-sale, which has been planned for spring.
+Keep an eye out for ticket information and further line-up information here.

-In other news, Sophie Ellis-Bextor spoke to NME about Glastonbury not showing her 2023 set.